akhil-rane/distributed-key-value-store/README.md

 A basic implementation of a distributed key-value store that achieves fault tolerance and consensus of updates amongst replica servers using Paxos

 # Steps to compile the Server and Client codes:
 Go to project folder and enter following commands
+- mkdir bin
+- mkdir logs
 - javac -d bin src/com/cs6650/*java

 # Commands to run the Server and Client: